Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 // include screenshots and links of charts.js

-This design has some advantages based on our target audience, including:
+In this design I have made some assumptions based on the target audience, including:

 - The question is boldest and located at the centre of the design, where yours eyes are drawn to first.
 This keeps the focus on the question and not the results.
 - There are clear instructions at the top of the design, instructing the users on how they can participate in the vote.
 The instructions are clear and simple as to not cause any ambiguity.